-In this post, I’m going to share 6 tips for getting the most out of your weight lifting belt.
+In this article, I’m going to share 6 weight lifting belt tips to get the most out of your training.

-The kinds of things I’ll be talking about are little techniques you can use to make your belt fit better, as well as guidelines for when and when not to use your belt.
+The kinds of things I’ll be talking about are little techniques you can use to make your belt fit better.
+I’ll also give you guidelines for when and when not to use your belt.

-Now, let me get to the meat and potatoes of this post and actually reveal these weight lifting belt tips:
+Now, let me get to the meat and potatoes of this post and reveal these weight lifting belt tips.

 Don’t struggle to get the belt on tight using just your hand and arm strength.
 Instead, call upon the laws of physics and summon the power of leverage!